 Adopting a departmental strategy to accounting tasks is rather like a self-help remedy that if prescribed, can dramatically increase both your operational efficiency and your balance sheet.

 Modern accounting software should enable you to personalise access for each and every user.
 Ensuring they only see the bits you want them to see, the data they need, and none of the stuff they don't.
 The next challenge is to give employees the right system.
 Accounting software that is intuitive to use, engaging for non-finance users, and offers data in a clear, digestable format.

 We have specifically designed bluQube around this concept, keeping it clear and intuitive for those non finance folk, while retaining all the functionality for the core finance users too.
-If you want to see bluQube for yourself, complete the form below to arrange a free, online consultation.
+If you want to see bluQube for yourself, get in touch to arrange a free, online consultation.